zama-ai/concrete-ml/docs/developer-guide/api/concrete.ml.sklearn.base.md

 dumps() → str
 ```

-Dump itelf to a string.
+Dump itself to a string.

 **Returns:**